potat-code/Badminton-singles-matchmaking/README.md

 # Badminton singles matchmaking

-A tool that automatically tracks players' elo and handles matchmaking.
+A tool that automatically tracks players' MMR using a glicko-esque system and handles matchmaking.
 To use, simple unpack and run the executable found at https://github.com/potat-code/Badminton-singles-matchmaking/releases

 !
 NOTE !